Provenance Craft Co

 The scent of this bar is bespoke to KNIT IT - HOOK IT - CRAFT IT and is called 'After the Rain' because it smells like a scented garden straight after a rain shower.

 Each bar is made from UK grown rapeseed oil and Jersey cow's milk.
-Maria who makes these bars (and owns the Jersey cows) uses fragrance of lavender, chamomile and garden herbs.
+Maria who makes these bars (and owns the Jersey cows) uses fragrances of lavender, chamomile and garden herbs.

 Lanolin is a fat that occurs naturally in the wool of sheep to keep the rain out.
 By using the lanolin wool wash bar, you are adding lanolin back into your finished object and helping to recondition it.